Tonawanda Island

 1853 illustration of Tonawanda Island, showing the Beechwater residence, and a ferry The Saratoga plying the waters of the Niagara River.1860 illustration showing the southern tip of Tonawanda Island.
 The lavish Beechwater residence and a smaller building are seen to the left of a mysterious mound (Harper's Monthly Magazine, May 1860) This small island in the Niagara River is today home to the N.T.
 (Water) Pumping Station, Taylor Devices, a booming feral cat population and (we expect) a very few skillful mice.
 But a mysterious structure at the south end of the island drew some of the earliest widespread attention to our area.

-Burial mound left by Native Americans.
+Early explorers encounter burial mounds left by Native Americans.
 Or giants.

 Early European explorers notice a roughly 15 foot-high mound of earth near the southeastern end of the island.
 One explorer dates the peculiarity to the Native American Squawkie Hill phase (100-400 A.D.), which "included a religious aspect involving the burial of high-status individuals" (John Percy).